These may be the strangest words ever to come out of the mouth of an Italian chef running a Tuscan cooking class.

 My inner chef leapt at the chance to mend my culinary ways.

-My cooking school, run by Flavours of Italy, sits on top of a Tuscan hill, as most villas in Tuscany do.
+My particular cooking school, which was run by Flavours of Italy, sits on top of a Tuscan hill, as most villas in Tuscany do.
 Around it is Arramista, an estate dedicated to making wine.
+(These days, you'll find Sunshine whipping up his specialties at La Dogana in Montepulciano.)

 Upstairs are high-ceilinged bedrooms and on the ground floor is a combination of kitchen, spillover sitting rooms and – most important – the classroom, a long table set neatly with a chopping board, an apron, a knife and a recipe for each of the eight of us.